 Do you try to eat the best you can?
 Maybe you add a green supplement or a rice protein powder to your smoothie in the morning?
-You want the best for you body, so you try to fill it with the healthiest choices you can!
+You want the best for your body, so you try to fill it with the healthiest choices you can!

 What if I told you that some of those choices might not be as good as you think.